 You may want to rethink dunking chocolate chip cookies into milk after lunch.
 According to the National Sleep Foundation, consuming sugar during the day usually equates to restless sleep at night.
 "Even if you don't fully wake up, the sugar in your system can pull you out of a deep sleep, making you feel exhausted the next day.
 On top of that, consuming too much sugar during the day can lead to an energy crash."

-According to research in the Zero Sugar Diet, scientists have found a link between refined sugar and age-related muscle loss due to sugar inhibiting the body’s ability to synthesize protein into muscle.
-In fact, that’s just one of the scary side effects of mixing protein and sugar.
+Scientists have found a link between refined sugar and age-related muscle loss due to sugar inhibiting the body's ability to synthesize protein into muscle.
+In fact, that's just one of the scary side effects of mixing protein and sugar.

 As one of the leading preventable causes of death in America, obesity affects about a third of our population.
 A simple way to slash your risk?
 Just cut out added sugars—such as those found in soda, refined grains, and sweetened cereals—and you'll prevent calories from accumulating on your waistline as well as a slew of obesity-related metabolic diseases.